Making the Jump to a Modern Customer Experience

 Listen to Your People – Inside and Out

-The best way to figure out what you need to do starts with your people, both those within your organization and those outside that you work with.
+The best way to figure out what you need to do starts with your people, both internally and externally.
 Hear from your employees first-hand about what they need to do their job better.
 Ask customers what they wished they could do with you.
 Check with your partners and vendors on how they could interact with and support you better.
-That is, don’t have the smartest people in the room try to solve everything alone.
-Bring in perspectives all around you and you will create a more cohesive solution that will evolve as your needs – and your customers’ and partners’ needs – evolve.
+Don’t have the smartest people in the room try to solve everything alone.
+If you gather multiple perspectives, you will create a more cohesive solution that will evolve as your needs – and your customers’ and partners’ needs – evolve.